ASchmidt1024/articles/angular/evaluation/angular-evaluation.md

 A normal development starts typically with a framework and fill out functions defined in additional libraries throught an API.
 Both of them, libraries and frameworks, define API, which is used for developer to use.

+## Perfomance

+Angular, React and even Vue are comparatively faster than other JavaScript frameworks.
+You should not take performance into account to draw the [conclusion](#Conclusion) because it mainly relies on the size of the application and optimization of code.

 ## Long Term Support

 [AngularJS][2], the first version of Angular, is still a supported framework.
 The release of version 2 in the year 2016 came with such a huge refactoring, that we can speak of two stand alone frameworks.
 On 1.
 July 2018 AngularJS entered a [3 year Long Term Support][30] period.